 Going over budget

 It’s absolutely essential that you establish a budget before you get going on a renovation.
-Once you know what the project is, determine what materials you’ll need and the hours of labour that will need to go into it.
+Once you know what the project is, determine what materials you’ll need and the hours of labor that will need to go into it.
 Get quotes from a few different places so you know you’re getting the absolute best deal.
 Have a list of negotiable vs non-negotiable items so you know what you can hold off on, and what you need now.
 Make sure you’re prepared for potential problems by having a buffer in the budget from the get-go.
 These things will all help you get through a renovation without breaking the bank.

 Underestimating the job (or overestimating your skills)

 There’s a reason that a whole industry of people waiting to help you renovate your house exists.
-Some of the jobs you want done may not be as simple as they look, and it’s important to know everything they entail before you start smashing things yourself.
+Some of the jobs you want doing may not be as simple as they look, and it’s important to know everything they entail before you start smashing things yourself.
 It’s particularly important to keep this in mind when it comes to electrical issues, so you don’t A) electrocute yourself or B) burn the house down.

 Living on site